 Anyone who has been in the Vicars’ Hall knows just how special a place it is.
 Not only is it ideal for our consultations but it lends itself perfectly to chamber-style cultural performances, whether music, literature or lectures.
-Thus we are pleased to host there the St George’s House Arts Programme and other similar events.
+Thus we are pleased to host there the St George’s House Cultural Programme and other similar events.

 Each term we offer a different cultural event.
 Attendance is by invitation only, open to those within the Castle community and Associates of St George’s House.
 If you would like to enjoy fine music, excellent literature, and stimulating lectures in historic surroundings why not become an Associate of St George’s House?
 For further information visit our Become an Associate page.

 If you are an Associate of St George’s House and wish to attend please contact email@example.com for ticket prices and booking details.